Importance of Conditioning in Strongman

 When Conditioning Becomes a Limiting Factor

-Signs an athlete needs more conditioning:
+Signs you need more conditioning:

 • Strength drops sharply during medleys

-• Grip fails before strength does
+• Grip fails before your strength does

-• Breathing limits performance
+• Breathing limits your performance

 • Recovery between events is slow

-• Fatigue compromises technique
+• Fatigue compromises your technique

-Conditioning should support performance, not replace strength.
+Conditioning should support your performance, not replace your strength.

 Balancing Conditioning With Strength Training

-Conditioning must be integrated strategically:
+Conditioning has to be integrated strategically:

 • Too much interferes with strength development